RapidfireCRH/Json_Pop_Reader/README.md

 # Json_Pop_Reader
-Takes populated system data from EDDM and looks for old system information
+Takes populated system data from EDSM and looks for old system information

 Place Json_Pop_Reader.exe and Newtonsoft.Json.dll in the same folder.
 Launch Json_Pop_Reader.exe and it will load the latest Json into memory.
 BE CAREFUL - THIS PROGRAM WILL USE 4+GB ON STARTUP.
 THIS WILL ONLY WORK ON 64bit Systems.